Tackling a mental health challenge for Blackburn with Darwen Council with Togetherall

 - Re-align Futures – a training provider for mental wellbeing and suicide prevention training for partners and volunteers in BwD

 - Kooth – Online Counselling for children and young people

 - The Blackburn with Darwen Wellbeing Service- providing advice one to one support on healthy lifestyles through a single access point

 - Men in Sheds – Wellbeing support for men, provided by Blackburn Rover Community Trust

 - Blackburn Council Adult learning department – offering mental health and wellbeing training to communities to support their own mental wellbeing.

-Having a diverse selection of mental health and wellbeing services enables Blackburn with Darwen Council to be inclusive, and provide support for the varied needs of their communities.
-However, Togetherall has helped the council to manage something that other mental health services can struggle with.
+Having a diverse selection of mental health and wellbeing services enabled Blackburn with Darwen Council to be inclusive, and provide support for the varied needs of their communities.
+However, Togetherall helped the council to manage something that other mental health services can struggle with.